devsecopsgirl/internship-appsecco/docs/mkdocs-setup-usage.md

 ## Objective

-The aim of this section is to create documentation in Markdown and use MkDocs to deploy the documentation generated as a static site in reference to the 3rd point of the problem statement under Task 1.
+This section aims to create documentation in Markdown and use MkDocs to deploy the documentation generated as a static site about the 3rd point of the problem statement under Task 1.

-**MkDocs** is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+**MkDocs** is a fast, simple, and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.

-## Installing MkDocs:
+## Installing MkDocs

 MkDocs can be installed from this [link](https://www.mkdocs.org/) as it is the official site.
 I only referred to the 'Installing MkDocs' section under 'Manual Installation'